 Increased Creatine Kinase (CK) immediately after training.

-All these symptoms were even more pronounced with a load of 30% of the body weight.
-For example, the CK was also raised at 24% and 30 hours after the training at 30%.
+All these symptoms were even more pronounced when carrying a load of 30% of the horse’s body weight.
+For example, the CK was also raised at 24%, and 30 hours after the training at 30%.

-Based on these results, the researchers state that horses should preferably not carry more than 20% of their body weight.
+Based on these results, the researchers stated that horses should preferably not carry more than 20% of their body weight.

 Symmetry and coordination

-In addition to an effect on the muscles of the horse, an effect on the symmetry of the movement was found in Japan with an equestrian weight of 30% of the body weight.
-6 mares of an average of 340 kilograms were slowly being loaded more and more.
-Up to a load of 95 kilograms (27.9%) little or no change in the movement was found.
-At loading at 100 kilograms (29.4%) and more the horses moved significantly less symmetrically.
-In practice, this means that a horse burdened with 30% of his body weight will sooner make mistakes and have a higher risk of tripping.
+In addition to an effect on the muscles of the horse, an effect on the symmetry of the movement was found in a Japanese study, with an equestrian weight of 30% of the body weight.
+Six mares of an average of 340 kilograms were slowly loaded increasingly.
+There was little or no change in the movement found up to a load of 95 kilograms (27.9% of the horse’s body weight).
+The horses moved significantly less symmetrically at loading of 100 kilograms (29.4% of the horse’s body weight) and more.
+In practice, this means that a horse burdened with 30% of its body weight will make mistakes earlier and have a higher risk of tripping.

 Skill of the rider

-Veterinarian Krijn van Muiswinkel indicates that it is difficult to give a standard list for the maximum weight of a rider, but that riding skills and especially having an iundependant seat is of great importance on the strain on the back of a horse .
-“An obese person who can ride well and is always moving with the movement can in that respect be less stressful for a horse than a bouncing lean type.”
+Veterinarian, Krijn van Muiswinkel, has indicated that it is difficult to give a standard list for the maximum weight of a rider, but that riding skills and especially having an ‘independent seat’ is of great importance on the strain on the back of a horse .
+“An obese person who can ride well and is always moving with the movement can in that respect, be less stressful for a horse than a bouncing lean type.”
 It is not clear how much extra load a poorly seated rider produces.
-In addition, the riding skills of the rider also has a great effect on the ability to flex the back under the rider.
+In addition, the riding skills of the rider also has a great effect on the ability of the horse’s back to flex the back under the rider.
 To be sure, an extra safety margin of, for example, 5% can be used for novice riders.